department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vmli.md

 <div class="va-introtext">

 If you have a severe disability (damage to your body or mind that makes you unable to work) that we’ve concluded was caused—or made worse—by your active-duty service, you may be able to get Veterans’ Mortgage Life Insurance (VMLI).
-This mortgage protection insurance can help your family pay off the home mortgage on a home that’s been adapted to meet your needs in the event of your death.
+In the event of your death, this mortgage protection insurance can help your family pay off the home mortgage on a home that’s been adapted to meet your needs.
 Find out if you qualify—and how to apply.

 </div>